realjck/MetaLife/README.md

 **You can launch the app from here: [./webgl/index.html](https://realjck.github.io/metalife/webgl/)**

-_(please note that this version is optimized for small screens, and therefore the size of the UI may seem inappropriate when viewed on a computer.)_
+_(please note that this version is optimized for a 1:1 ratio wih a 16:9 crop, therefore the size of the UI may seem inappropriate when viewed with a standard ratio.)_

 ![Snapshot](snapshot.png)